BensonOmb/csPortfolio/README.md

 * <i>Lightning </i> [here](https://bensonomb.github.io/lightning2/index.html)
   * The Lightning lab was really cool to look at, but I only figuired out how it worked after I finished, when I had time to think it over.
 It was fun but I really struggled with the major concepts like connecting different classes.
 * <i> Dice </i>[here](https://bensonomb.github.io/dice3/)
+  * I was completely and utterly lost on Dice.
+I had no idea where to start and I even struggled on the minor code.
+To me, the major concept code like the scanner class is very difficult to wrap my brain around, but In Dice the smaller code (for loops and such) was a challenge by itself.
 * <i> Chemotaxis </i> [here](https://bensonomb.github.io/chemotaxis4/)
 * <i> Starfield </i> [here](https://bensonomb.github.io/starfield5/)
 * <i> St.Thomas </i>